1-800-GET-THIN: History

-1-800-GET-THIN was incorporated by Robert Silverman in February 2010.
-According to Silverman, the goal of 1-800-GET-THIN was, "'assisting individuals [to] overcome their battle with obesity, which has reached world-wide epidemic status.'"
+Robert Silverman incorporated 1-800-GET-THIN in February 2010.
+According to Silverman, the goal of 1-800-GET-THIN was "'assisting individuals [to] overcome their battle with obesity, which has reached world-wide epidemic status.'"
 Robert Silverman resigned as company president on 28 February 2012 "to pursue other career opportunities."

 Lap-Band

 On February 2, 2012 Allergan, the manufacturer of Lap-Band, announced it would no longer sell the device to companies affiliated with 1-800-GET-THIN.

 On 7 February 2012, two clinics affiliated with 1-800-GET-THIN halted Lap-Band surgeries.
-Shortly thereafter, all previous advertisements, including commercials, were scrubbed off clinic websites and their Youtube channel.
+Shortly after that, all previous advertisements, including commercials, were scrubbed off clinic websites and their Youtube channel.

 Controversies

 U.S. House members called for a congressional investigation in 2012 into 1-800-GET-THIN.
 The California Department of Insurance is investigating surgery centers that are contracted with 1-800-GET-THIN for alleged insurance fraud.
 Published reports and lawsuits speculate that one of the principal surgeons at this enterprise owned and controlled all of the surgery centers, as well as the 1-800-GET-THIN marketing firm.
 The documents also speculate that ownership of the centers and the marketing firm, 1-800-GET-THIN, are in part controlled by Kambiz Beniamia Omidi.
 In October 2012, the FDA confirmed that members of the 1-800-GET-THIN ad campaign are the subjects of a criminal investigation, involving several federal and state law enforcement agencies, according to a court filing.
-The investigation is focused on numerous, "Potential violations of federal law, including conspiracy, healthcare fraud, wire fraud, mail fraud, tax violations, identity theft and money laundering," Samanta Kelley, a special agent for the Food and Drug Administration's criminal division, said in an affidavit filed at the federal courthouse in Los Angeles.
-She also stated the FBI conducted an investigation of blackmail against 1-800-Get-Thin.
+The investigation is focused on numerous "Potential violations of federal law, including conspiracy, healthcare fraud, wire fraud, mail fraud, tax violations, identity theft, and money laundering," Samanta Kelley, a special agent for the Food and Drug Administration's criminal division, said in an affidavit filed at the federal courthouse in Los Angeles.
+She also stated that the FBI investigated blackmail against 1-800-Get-Thin.

-A former 1-800-GET-THIN client testified in a deposition for a lawsuit that he knew about six or seven deaths that occurred prior to October 6, 2010, when he says he quit.
-Two of the reported deaths occurred after that date, including one still under investigation by the Los Angeles coroner."
+A former 1-800-GET-THIN client testified in a deposition for a lawsuit that he knew about six or seven deaths that occurred before October 6, 2010, when he says he quit.
+Two reported deaths occurred after that date, including one still under investigation by the Los Angeles coroner."
 The death still under investigation was that of Paula Rojeski, who died on September 8, 2010, after she underwent a Lap-Band operation at the Valley Surgical Center in West Hills.